sem-vasilisa/zigbee-power-consumption-analysis/coordinator/README.md

 2. Once it hears the Coordinator's beacon (while Steering is active), joining happens through three concrete exchanges:
-   1. **Association request/response** — the End Device asks to join; the Coordinator replies with a short address (the device's ID within this network from now on).
+   1. **Association request/response** — the End Device asks to join; the Coordinator replies with a address (the device's ID within this network from now on).
 This is when `DEVICE_ANNCE` occurs.
    2. **Network key delivery** — the Coordinator sends the network key (needed for encrypting/decrypting messages), wrapped in a temporary